ChrisBrinchLarsen/MTG-Project-DIKU/README.md

 flask run
 ```

-You're now ready to setup the frontend.
+If you encounter missing package errors, try installing the missing package with `pip install [package-name]`.
+Otherwise, you're now ready to setup the frontend.

 #### Setting up the frontend